freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 #### HINTS

-- Your JSON oject should have this:
+- Your JSON object should have this:
 ```json
 "row": {
   "insert": "INSERT INTO table_name(columns) VALUES(values);"
 }
 ```
-- The `row` key should be a on the same level as the `table` key
+- The `row` key should be on the same level as the `table` key
 - The whole file should look like this:
 ```json
 {